Art & Creativity

 The wheels of inspiration

 “If you can’t do what you long to do, go do something else.
 You might think it’s procrastination, but it isn’t; it’s motion.
-And any motion whatsoever beats inertia, because inspiration will always be drawn to motion.” ~Elizabeth Gilbert After all these years, I’ve learned not to panic when inspiration packs up and leaves my home office.
+And any motion whatsoever beats inertia, because inspiration will always be drawn to motion.” ~Elizabeth Gilbert After years of writing on deadline, I’ve learned not to panic when inspiration packs up and leaves my home office.
 As author Elizabeth Gilbert suggests, motion fuels creativity and productivity.
-When you’re blocked or unmotivated, try doing something else that feels useful or satisfying.
-Ride your bike, organize a junk drawer, work in your garden, read magazines at the library, or chop vegetables.
+When you’re blocked or unmotivated, try doing something else.
+It doesn’t have to be “productive” or look important.
+Ride your bike, organize a junk drawer, work in your garden, read magazines at the library.
 (Sorry, scrolling social media doesn’t count.)
-When you’re busy doing…
+When…

 error: